snowdriftcoop/snowdrift/CONTRIBUTING.md

-**[Editor's note: this document needs serious pruning.
-A modern contributing guide should merely be a quick reference for those who wish to submit merges/patches.]**
+**[Editor's note: we know this needs serious pruning to keep it shorter easier for those ready to jump in.]**

 # Snowdrift Beginning Contributor's Guide

-To contribute to Snowdrift, you don't have to be tech savvy.
 This guide is written to work for even novice programmers.
 Advanced readers may adapt the instructions as they see fit.

-In this guide, we will cover pretty much all you need to do to get Snowdrift running locally and to start making and submitting updates.

 ## Get in touch!

-Our *recommended* approach to getting started *includes* asking questions, getting mentored, and otherwise having real human engagement with others in the community.
-Please don't hesitate to speak up, and don't worry about taking people's time.
-We always welcome questions.
-For efficiency, we will point you to resources or pair you with others.
+Reading this guide is *not* a prerequisite to contacting us.
+Feel free to connect and engage with real people in the community, if only to let us know about your interest in contributing.
+See our [contact options].

 ## Licensing note

 When you contribute patches to this repository, such as via a merge request, you retain the copyright to your contributions.
-Of course, given unchanged license notices in your copy of the repository, you automatically release your work under the same licenses we use (GNU AGPLv3+ primarily with non-code text and graphics also under CC BY-SA 4.0 International, as specified in the [README].
+In doing so, you agree that the patches are under under the same licenses we use (GNU AGPLv3+ for program code and non-program text and graphics under CC BY-SA 4.0 International, as specified in the [README]).
+Other compatible licensing can work with special notice.

 ## Prerequisites to contributing

-To work with Snowdrift, you should have a reasonably new laptop or desktop computer system (less than 10 years old generally) and know how to open a terminal and enter commands.

-Generally, everything works smoothly with GNU/Linux, \*BSD systems, and OS X.
+* Decently powerful computer (probably less than 10 years old, 4GB+ RAM)
+* Basic ability to use terminal command-line-interface (CLI)
+* GNU/Linux, \*BSD, or MacOS system

-We do not support Windows at this time, so we suggest Windows users switch systems or run a virtual machine.
-We encourage Windows users to switch to a free/libre/open system anyway, but if you really want to help test Snowdrift on Windows, our [Build guide] has some notes about that.
+    * We do not support Windows at this time, so we suggest Windows users switch systems overall or use a virtual machine.
+If you really want to help test Snowdrift on Windows, our [Build guide] has some notes about that.

-## Command-line beginner's basics

-In general, when you see a list of commands to enter, we recommend entering them in one-at-a-time exactly as you see them.
-However, it should work to copy and paste a collection of commands all at once.

-NB: in most cases, you must use Ctrl-Shift-V to paste into the terminal (for historic reasons, Ctrl-V does something else usually).

-We also highly recommend use of tab-completion.
-See the wikibook "A Quick Introduction to Unix" in the resources at the end of this file for more command-line basics.

 ## Installing